QuantEcon/lecture-source-py/rst_files/opt_tax_recur.rst

-In these equations, by :math:`\vec u_c \vec n`, for example, we mean element-by-element multiplication of the two vectors.
+In these equations, by :math:`\vec u_c \vec n`, for example, we mean element-by-element multiplication of the two vectors

 After solving for :math:`\vec x`, we can find :math:`b(s_t|s^{t-1})` in Markov state :math:`s_t=s` from :math:`b(s) = {\frac{x(s)}{u_c(s)}}` or the matrix equation